pjjonesnz/saveMyForm.jquery/README.md

 });
 ```

 The defaults are publically accessable, so if you prefer you can also preset the defaults for all following calls to saveMyForm().
-You obviously wouldn't want to set the formName using this method.
+You obviously wouldn't want to set the formName using this method. eg:

 ``` javascript
 $.saveMyForm.defaults.resetOnSubmit = false;